Watering succulent plants is one of the trickiest parts of growing them.

 Also, keep in mind that succulents planted in the ground don’t have to be watered quite as often as succulents in pots, because the soil stays cooler and doesn’t dry out as quickly.

-How should I water the succulent leaves I’m propagating?
+How should I water the succulent leaves or babies I’m propagating?

 This is the one time–and the only time–that it’s okay to use a spray bottle for watering your succulents–when you’re propagating!